centreon/centreon-documentation/en/integrations/plugin-packs/procedures/network-tplink-snmp.md

 ### UNKNOWN: SNMP GET Request : Timeout

 If you get this error, it may indicate that some flows are blocked between the Centreon Poller and the TP-Link equipment.
-It can also mean that the Centreon Host Configuration doesn't reflect the SNMP configuration on TP-Link side (version, community).
+It can also mean that the Centreon Host Configuration doesn't reflect the SNMP configuration on the TP-Link side (version, community).

 ### UNKNOWN: SNMP GET Request : Cant get a single value.

 You may get this error when SNMP privileges are not wide enough.
-You can check that the SNMP community used in your command line has enough rights to walk the TP-Link entreprise SNMP branch: .1.3.6.1.4.1.11863
+You can check that the SNMP community used in your command line has enough rights to walk the TP-Link enterprise SNMP branch: .1.3.6.1.4.1.11863
-You can use the snmpwalk utilities which is provided through net-snmp package.
+You can use the snmpwalk utilities which is provided through the net-snmp package.